1. Thread Writing and Discussion

 Here's the prompt:

-AP English Language Q2/AP English Literature Q2 Style Essay
+English Literature Q2 Style Essay

-Choose a passage from Hamlet that is rich in content and style.
-Write a formal essay in which you explain how William Shakespeare’s use of literary strategies in the passage contributes to the play's exploration of how the human mind concocts a range of responses to the inherent imperfections of the world: deceit, corruption, loss, mortality, and uncertainty.
+exploration of how the human mind concocts a range of responses to the inherent imperfections of the world: deceit, corruption, loss, mortality, and uncertainty.

 4. Directing Hamlet Project